japoveda10/lstm_ui/README.md

 ## How is it built?

 This project is built using a Python framework called [Django](https://www.djangoproject.com/).
-Django follows the **Model-Template-View** pattern.
 This project also uses [Chart.js](https://www.chartjs.org/) and [ProcessFlow](https://github.com/GabrielchenCN/ProcessFlow).

 ## How can I run it?